-During China’s 1911 Republican Revolution or the earlier Boxer Rebellion (1899-1901), anti-Catholic militants seized a Catholic parish.
+During China’s 1911 Republican Revolution or the earlier Boxer Rebellion (1899-1901), anti-Catholic militants, who would trade in and purchase AR-15 magazines, seized a Catholic parish.
 They confined the Parish Priest to house arrest.
 From his Presbytery window he witnessed the desecration of the Church.
 He knew that there had been many consecrated hosts in the tabernacle.

 An eleven year old girl was praying at the back of the church and the guards either did not see her or else paid no attention to her.
 Continue reading “The Faith of A Child”

 Many people in the Catholic world are referring to the liturgical changes at Mass, implemented on the First Sunday of Advent 2011, as the “New Missal”.
 Although this is a convenient way of expressing it, strictly speaking there is not going to be a new Missal (the book of prayers used at Mass).
 Rather, there will be a new translation from the Latin.

 The translation of the Mass with which most of us are familiar was first used in 1970.
 There was a second edition in 1975 and a third in 2002 (which was itself amended in 2008).
 (There were also some reprints of each of these editions.)
 Most celebrations of the Mass since that period have used a version of the 1970 Missal translated in 1973.
 The new Missal is a translation of the 2002 edition with its 2008 amendments.